JonasKruckenberg/imagetools/docs/directives.md

 • **Keyword**: `inline`<br> • **Type**: _boolean_<br>

 Return base64 encoded inline image instead of URL to the generated image.
-This can be combined with some output directives like `url`, `srcset` or `picture`.
+This can be combined with some output directives like `srcset` or `picture`.

 • **Example**: